What is inflammation

 Ginseng glycosides (panaxosides) consist of a steroidal core (aglycon), to which several sugar residues are bound.
 Ginseng aglycon is called panaxatriol .
 Panaxatriol is formed from panaxosides in the intestine by the fact that the milky intestinal bacteria taste sweet sugarcane residues, leaving only a bitter aglycon that is easily absorbed into the bloodstream.
 Panaxatriol is triterpenoid (ie, steroid) in nature.
-Similar to well-known corticosteroids, panaxatriol has the ability to penetrate directly into the cell nucleus and inhibit inflammation by acting on the NF-κB transcription factor (see Figure above).
+Like doctors of well-known corticosteroids, panaxatriol has the ability to penetrate directly into the cell nucleus and inhibit inflammation by acting on the NF-κB transcription factor (see figure above).
 This fact has been proven by the Oh2004sog scientific study and many others.

 The anti-inflammatory effect of ginseng is scientifically proven

 Overall, it can be said that it is scientifically proven as much as possible that ginseng is effective against inflammation and pain .
-Ginseng is suitable for suppressing muscle pain after exercise and sports , to reduce liver inflammation in acute or chronic intoxication, to manage inflammation in people with diabetes , to reduce brain inflammation in both stroke and stroke, to suppress myocardial infarction in the same infarct as well as to cushion organ inflammation in autoimmune diseases (e.g., rheumatoid arthritis ).
+Ginseng is suitable for suppressing muscle pain after exercise and sports , for controlling inflammation of the liver in acute or chronic intoxication, for controlling inflammation in people with diabetes , for controlling inflammation of the brain in both stroke and stroke, for suppressing myocardial infarction in the same infarct as well as damping organ inflammation in autoimmune diseases (e.g., rheumatoid arthritis ).
 It is a pity that such a versatile medication faces mistrust, misunderstanding, and pre-colonial doubts.
 Similarly, there are other anti-inflammatory adaptogens.